...

 One Brain focuses on:

 Do not underestimate the power of muscle testing.
-As we learned in class, there is A LOT that can be uncovered through that.
+As we learned while working in pairs, there is A LOT that can be uncovered through that.

 A Tool for Soul Work